Why Therapy Could Be the First Step Towards Euthanizing Victims of Oppression

 I think there are a lot of people who appear “treatment resistant mentally ill” and “untreatable” who can make a full recovery if only we could change society.
 They could get better if they knew that society was taking what happened to them seriously and doing everything possible to make sure it never happened to another victim again.

 First you locate the problem in the individual rather than in society.
 There are many people in our society who have suffered horrific violence, violence that you would not even think it’s possible for a person to survive or it’s a wonder that they survived it.
 (The trans man above was an incest survivor, how do we expect anyone to survive that sort of violence ?).
-They are lucky to have survived and must have some “strong moral fibre” to have done that.
-This doesn’t mean victims can’t recover though, it means that
+They are lucky to have survived and must have some “strong moral fibre” to have done that (but sadly this is the perspective less taken, where are the people celebrating the victims’ strong moral fibre in just surviving even if they have many “symptoms” ?).

 Imagine that then you send the victims for therapy.
 When therapy doesn’t work, then you could give them antidepressants and other psychotropic drugs.
 When that doesn’t work you would move on to electroshock treatments.
 (It’s conceivable that even other things like psychosurgery and chemical treatments are tried at this point).

-Then after all of this if this is not working (even though the problem could always have been addressed society and on a collective level, people just chose to treat it individually with therapy and “fix yourself” because that was “easier” and it was easier to fix the victims of violence and the weakest links rather than society) people could be then labelled treatment resistant.
-All your treatment is not fixing the problem and diminishing their unbearable suffering (it is probably unbearable, why would they go to therapy or for treatment int he first place if their suffering was bearable?
-People with bearable suffering generally have the more pressing concern of accomplishing things to do with their lives other than therapy, like getting educated, travelling the world and accomplishing things, they don’t have time for therapy, none of us do but if your suffering is painful then people start making time for therapy).
+Then after all of this if this is not working (even though the problem could always have been addressed in society and on a collective level, people just chose to treat it individually with therapy and “fix yourself” because that was “easier” and it was easier to fix the victims of violence and the weakest links rather than fix society) people could be then labelled “treatment resistant.”
+All your treatment is not fixing the problem and diminishing their unbearable suffering (their suffering is probably unbearable, why would they go to therapy or for treatment in the first place if their suffering was bearable ?
+People with bearable suffering generally have the more pressing concern of accomplishing their goals and things to do with their lives other than therapy, like getting educated and travelling the world, they don’t have time for therapy, none of us do, but if your suffering is unbearably painful enough then people start making time for therapy.
+At least this is how it worked with me.).
 If their suffering is unbearable and society has already opened up assisted suicide and euthanasia, then they could be given euthanasia.
 Euthanasia and fixing the problem in society by killing the victims and disappearing their stories is what I see as very imaginable.
 I am afraid that if we go down this road this is where we will end up.

 I never see this happening.
 Why is there is always one more drug and one more therapist and one more treatment option to fix the victim ?
 When nothing is working to fix the victim, in fact all the treatment methods are clearly beating up the victim and making their pain worse at no point do people turn back and say, “Maybe you aren’t the problem.
 Let’s go back to the harder and more daunting option of fixing society.
 The option that we didn’t have the courage to choose in the first place.”
-When the victim has probably gotten worse and “sicker” and more beaten up from the efforts to fix them then do people then go back and say, “Well this problem was not the victim in the first place, it’s society.
-This person is really having a normal reaction to awful situations.”
+When the victim has probably gotten worse and “sicker” and more beaten up from the efforts to fix them, then do people then go back and say, “Well this problem was not the victim in the first place, it’s society.
+This person is really having a normal reaction to awful situations” ?
 It seems it never goes that way.
-Once you decide to swim downstream instead of upstream because upstream is too untenable, do you ever decide to swim upstream again ?
+Once you decide to swim downstream (in fixing the victim who is not the problem) instead of upstream because upstream (fixing society and holding perpetrators accountable) is too untenable, do you ever decide to swim upstream again ?
 Even in an extreme situation ?
 You have already decided it’s untenable and too hard, what could possibly make you go back on your decision ?

-Once you do not have the courage and capitulate and take the easy way out do you ever go back to the harder way ?
+Once you do not have the courage and capitulate and take the easier way out do you ever go back to the harder way ?
 (I don’t think that the strength to go with the harder way (maybe through no fault of your own), which you did not have and so chose the easier way, generally ever magically appears out of the blue.
-I’m not saying a person can’t get this strength but it doesn’t happen randomly out of thin air without some (unlikely) outside intervention or event.
-If you didn’t have the strength to go down the other road at the beginning, I don’t think that you will randomly get filled with the strength to go down it later).
-Does the victims getting beaten down further and starting to capitulate even more in self harm encourage you to now have more courage ?
+I’m not saying a treatment provider can’t get this strength and courage but it doesn’t happen randomly out of thin air without some (unlikely) outside intervention or event.
+But probably if you didn’t have the strength to go down the other harder road at the beginning, I don’t think that you will randomly get filled with the strength to go down it later.)
+Does the victims getting beaten down further, getting more “stressed out” and starting to capitulate even more in “self harm” and “symptoms” encourage you to now have more courage ?
 It seems to me the opposite.
-The more the victims are beaten down and made to fix themselves, the more society seems intent on fixing them.
+The more the victims are beaten down and made to fix themselves, the more society (including psychotherapists) seems intent on fixing them.
+The more intense the hierarchy and oppression on them gets, the more the truth of their political situation gets erased and everyone loses the ability to access the truth of what is really going on, not to mention losing the ability to genuinely empathize.
+This is how a hierarchy works, it’s sort of a positive feedback loop that gets instituted.
+The victim and their story get more and more silenced, the more silenced their story is as “mental illness”, the more silenced it gets as “treatment resistant mental illness” when the treatment fails to work, at no point does this positive feedback loop and silencing of the victim break, when treatment makes the person “sicker” or does not work no one is going to go back now and decide that the victim is not actually mentally ill, that they were fixing the wrong problem.
+(Is it any wonder now that Anthony Bourdain and Kate Spade had had plenty of (presumably failed) mental health treatment before they capitulated in suicide the ultimate silencing ?
+Why instead of seeing that treatment did not work for them and that’s why they died, are there instead calls for MORE therapy and MORE diagnosing and treatment of “mental illness”?
+Is anyone at all thinking that Kate Spade and Anthony Bourdain were not in fact the problem ?
+What if the cause of these tragedies is that wrong problem (the victim rather than society or perpetrators) was being fixed here ?)

-It’s not just that people out of pride might refuse to acknowledge their prior mistakes or not happen upon the courage to do what they should have done in the first place.
-Could people not go down the easy way out road of treating the victim and then see it’s not working and then stop ?
-It is also the fact that in seeking “alternative” solutions to the problem of oppression rather than confronting it directly it instils shame for confronting the problem directly in everyone the treaters and society and the victim.
-It reinforces the hierarchy in everyone.
-It begets more denial and shame in everyone.
+It’s not just that therapists out of pride or wanting to save face might refuse to acknowledge their prior mistakes or not happen upon the courage to do what they should have done in the first place.
+Could people go down the easy way out road of treating the victim and then see it’s not working and then stop and turn back and go the hard way instead ?
+It is also the fact that in seeking “alternative” solutions to the problem of oppression rather than confronting it directly, it instils shame for confronting the problem directly in everyone the treaters and society and the victim.
+It reinforces the hierarchy and the decision to scapegoat the victim and underdog in everyone.
+It begets more denial and shame and blindness in everyone.
+(It’s a curious feature that it seems with denial and shame when one person is ashamed and doesn’t realize that they are ashamed, other people often get pulled into this denial and can’t recognize that that person is ashamed and in denial.
+The shame becomes invisible to everyone not just the victim.)
 I think people go down this road because they are in denial in the first place and the further they go down the road the more wrapped up in denial they get.
 The more people deny, the more attractive it is to keep denying.
 When you start denying do you ever intend to stop or to find the truth or find the courage to be truthful spontaneously ?
 Doesn’t one lie usually just lead to another lie ?
 It’s unlikely that starting down that road truth is going to happen.
-It’s unlikely in general that truth will happen randomly but it’s even more unlikely that truth will happen when starting down a road of lies.
+It’s unlikely in general that truth will happen randomly but it’s even more unlikely that truth will happen when starting down a road of lies and capitulating to the gender hierarchy and how it pulls us to see things.

 Euthanasia is an individualistic solution.
 It is the final individualistic solution when all the other individualistic solutions have not worked.
-It is what happens when society and anti oppressive activists have gone down the road of fixing the victims rather than the oppression in society It’s not hard to envision it when after stubbornly resisting fixing the problems in the world, and continually resisting over years as the therapeutic solutions do not work, society then resists fixing the problem collectively even more.
-If you decided to bury your head in the sand and be in denial in the first place what is to stop you from keeping your head in the sand later even when the consequences are even graver ?
+(Speaking of Anthony Bourdain and Kate Spade, suicide is also the ultimate, “fix yourself” and “self help” solution, sadly it’s not really a surprise to me that after fixing themselves in therapy for years Anthony Bourdain and Kate Spade, fixed themselves in suicide.)
+It is what happens when society and anti oppressive activists have gone down the road of fixing the victims rather than the oppression in society.
+It’s not hard to envision it when, after stubbornly resisting fixing the problems in the world, and continually resisting over years as the therapeutic solutions do not work, society then resists fixing the problem collectively even more.
+If you decided to bury your head in the sand scapegoat the victim and be in denial in the first place what is to stop you from keeping your head in the sand later or scapegoating the victim later even when the consequences are even graver ?
 It is the end of the road and where we could end up if we start pursuing individualistic solutions to oppression’s toll on people’s mental health.
 And once we have gone down the road of individualistic solutions rather than societal ones, if the suffering continues I don’t see us stopping until the final individualistic solution.
 It’s the final part of “fix yourself.”
-It’s the final part of society has had enough of people’s pain and hearing their stories and now we want to go back to our lives and not have to hear them or know them any more or bother changing the world so we sent them to therapy.
+It’s the final part of “society has had enough of people’s pain and hearing their stories and now we want to go back to our lives and not have to hear them or know them any more or bother changing the world so we sent them to therapy.”
 Therapy is the first step in erasing people’s stories and saying you don’t want to listen (let a therapist listen but someone, anyone but not me).
-Euthanasia is also the final step of shutting up people’s stories that you absolute don’t want to hear and have avoided at all costs.
+Euthanasia is also the final step of shutting up people’s stories that you absolutely don’t want to hear and have avoided at all costs.

 The thought of this makes me sick.
 Imagining this literally takes a toll on my mental health.
 This is what could happen if we send the oppressed and horribly abused and beaten down victims to therapy.